SAFEHR-data/FlowEHR/README.md

     Add an environment called `Infra-Test` with the following secrets:

-    - `AZURE_CREDENTIALS`: json containing the credentials of the service principal in the format.
-This should have been output for you in the correct format in the previous step:
+    - `AZURE_CREDENTIALS`: json containing the credentials of the service principal (outputted from the previous step) in the following format:

         ```json
         {